devops329/devops/instruction/playwright/playwright.md

 }
 ```

-Once you are done, you should have 100% coverage.
-This will look something like the following.
+When finished, your coverage report should look like this:

 ![Playwright coverage](playwrightCoverage.png)